-Alida Garcia is a political & public affairs strategist for electoral & issue advocacy campaigns with an expertise in Latino civic engagement, and Latino infrastructure building in non-Latino institutions.
-She currently is the Director of Coalitions & Policy for FWD.us, a tech issue advocacy organization founded by Mark Zuckerberg primarily focused on passing federal comprehensive immigration reform.
+Alida Garcia is a political & public affairs strategist for electoral & issue advocacy campaigns with an expertise in legislative policy campaigning, immigration issues, & Latino civic engagement.
+She currently is the Vice President of Advocacy for FWD.us, a national advocacy organization founded by Mark Zuckerberg primarily focused on immigration and criminal justice reforms.
+In her work at FWD.us Alida has found herself in the middle of some of the biggest fights of our time including comprehensive immigration reform, United States v.
+Texas, DACA repeal & the Dream Act in 2017, and zero tolerance & family separation.

-Alida also is Co-Founder & Executive Director of Inclusv, an organization founded and led by people of color focusing on advocating for and increasing the number of people of color working in campaigns & advocacy.
+Alida also is Co-Founder of Inclusv, an organization founded and led by people of color focusing on advocating for and training people of color working in campaigns & advocacy.

-Alida was extensively involved in Los Angeles politics as the right hand for Austin Beutner, Deputy Mayor and founder of Evercore Partners, where she worked in economic development for Mayor Antonio R. Villaraigosa’s Office of Economic and Business Policy.
+Alida was extensively involved in Los Angeles politics as the right hand for Austin Beutner, Deputy Mayor in Mayor Antonio R. Villaraigosa’s Office of Economic and Business Policy.
 Additionally, she chaired California Attorney General Kamala Harris’ Young Professionals, Latino efforts and vote count efforts, and was the California Latino Vote Deputy Director for President Obama’s 2008 Campaign.

 Prior to LA politics, Alida was an associate at K&L Gates LLP where she focused on commercial disputes and employment litigation.
 She is a graduate of Stanford University and Columbia Law School and in her volunteer capacity sits on the boards of Welcome.US, The Opportunity Institute, and Justice League NYC.